crukci-bioinformatics/ampliconseq/README.md

 [`nextflow.config`](nextflow.config) contains the default settings that are overridden by the configuration file specified with the `-config` option when running the pipeline.

+## <a name="reference_data">Reference data</a>

+The pipeline requires a reference genome FASTA file and, optionally, an annotation database or cache for Ensembl Variant Effect Predictor (VEP).

 ### <a name="reference_genome_fasta">Reference genome sequence FASTA file</a>